 Skip to main content

-When signing is enabled, every webhook request includes a Signature header containing an HMAC-SHA256 hash.
-You should verify this signature to ensure the request genuinely came from RMZ and was not tampered with in transit.
+Every RMZ webhook delivery is signed with HMAC-SHA256.
+Verifying the signature ensures the request genuinely came from RMZ and was not tampered with in transit.

 1. RMZ serializes the webhook payload to JSON